-John J. Walsh IV, MD, is a clinical professor of orthopedic surgery at the University of South Carolina School of Medicine.
+John J. Walsh IV, MD, is a fellowship-trained orthopedic surgeon specializing in surgery of the hand at Palmetto Health-USC Orthopedic Center and a clinical professor of orthopedic surgery at the University of South Carolina School of Medicine.
 He joined the faculty in 1999 after completing a hand surgery fellowship at the Mayo Clinic in Rochester, Minnesota.
 He previously served as clinic director and staff orthopedic surgeon at Moncrief Army Community Hospital at Fort Jackson in Columbia, South Carolina.

 Dr. Walsh received his bachelor's degree in biology at the University of Delaware in Newark.
-He received his medical degree from Jefferson Medical College in Philadelphia and completed an orthopedic surgery residency and a transitional internship at Dwight David Eisenhower Army Medical Center at Fort Gordon, Georgia.
+He received his medical degree from Jefferson Medical College in Philadelphia and completed an orthopedic surgery residency and a transitional internship at Dwight David Eisenhower Army Medical Center at Fort Gordon in Augusta, Georgia.
 He is board certified in orthopedic surgery with a certificate of added qualification in surgery of the hand.